-Water Quality Data Table of Detected Contaminants
+Water Quality Data Tables of Detected Contaminants

+We routinely monitor for over 150 contaminants in your drinking water according to Federal and State laws.
 The table below lists all the drinking water contaminants that we detected in the last round of sampling for the particular contaminant group.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
-Unless otherwise noted, the data presented in this table is from testing done January 1 through December 31, 2012.
-The EPA or the State requires us to monitor for certain contaminants less than once per year because the concentrations of these contaminants are not expected to vary significantly from year to year.
+Unless otherwise noted, the data presented in this table is from testing done January 1 through December 31, 2013.
+The EPA and the State allow us to monitor for certain contaminants less than once per year because the concentrations of these contaminants are not expected to vary significantly from year to year.
 Some of the data, though representative of the water quality, is more than one year old.